 - And, of course, the implementation of standards for too many things

 I’ll leave thinking about the via positiva to you.
 (Okay, I’ll at least give you a hint: There is a whole community, I call it #neworg movement, that is concerned with developing new approaches for organizations.
 Even though they might not be explicitly focused on critical thinking, their systems have it pretty much in their DNA.
-I wrote about this movement here.
 My piece on antifragile organizations contains some further input that might also be useful.)

-I would add: And trains you to think.
+I would add: And it trains you to think.